Hungry Ghost Month in Malaysia

 Many people ask this common question, and the simple answer is that the spirits will visit their descendants because they have not received a proper send-off or been remembered well enough after their death.

-Therefore, during the entire ghost month, ceremonies and rituals are performed to appease, feed, and entertain these spirits.
-They may be done at road shoulders, junctions or even around the home areas.
+Therefore, ceremonies and rituals are performed during the entire ghost month to appease, feed, and entertain these spirits.
+They may be performed at road shoulders, junctions, or even around home areas.

 What CAN you DO to protect yourself during the Hungry Ghost Month?

-The easiest thing one can do is cleanse their space during this period, and you can do it in the simplest way possible.
-A more urban approach is to use cleansing products like palo santo, white sage or frankincense resins.
+During this period, the easiest thing to do is cleanse one’s space, and you can do it in the simplest way possible.
+A more urban approach is to use cleansing products like palo santo, white sage, or frankincense resins.

-Palo Santo is used by burning a raw stick or incense to cleanse a person’s object or space and remove any negativity or bad energies surrounding the area.
+Palo Santo is the practice of burning a raw stick or incense to cleanse a person’s object or space and remove any negativity or bad energies surrounding it.

-The same can be done using California White Sage or Frankincense Resins by burning them to smudge an area or person.
+The same can be done using California White Sage or Frankincense resin, burned to smudge an area or person.
 While this may be a new approach, the purpose is still the same as performing a cleansing.

 Our parents or grandparents used resins like Kemenyan to smoke or cleanse an area, house or space, and some people are still doing it.
-However, the smoke and smell may be a little more intense than the herbs or wood mentioned above.
+However, the smoke and smell may be slightly more intense than the abovementioned herbs or wood.

 Offerings for Hungry Ghost Month

-Locals performing prayers and offerings during the ghost month.
+Locals perform prayers and offerings during the ghost month.
 Photo by Malay Mail.

 What NOT to do During the Ghost Month?

 One should not be doing many things during the Hungry Ghost Month in Malaysia, and I will list them below.
-If I missed out on any, please let me know in the comment form below.
+If I missed anything, please let me know in the comment form below.

 2. Avoid moving into a new room, house or business during this month